Welcome to CeDNe’s documentation!#

 Parameters:

 The name of the connection group.
-Defaults to None.
+Auto-generated if omitted.

 Returns: